lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 If you are analyzing multiple patches, or multiple tracts, you want to use the *primary* detection for each source.
 The Pipelines determine if a detection in a patch is primary, or not, by whether it falls in the *inner region* of that patch (and tract).
-An inner region is a part of a sky map exclusively claimed by one patch.
+An inner region is a part of a skymap exclusively claimed by one patch.

 The flag that indicates whether a source lies in the patch's inner region isn't in the ``deepCoadd_forced_src`` table though.
 Instead, you need to look at the ``deepCoadd_ref`` table made as part of the ``coadd_measurement`` pipeline in the :ref:`previous tutorial <getting-started-tutorial-merge-coadds>`.